Do Go On - 337 - The History of April Fools Day

 Brett Lee.

-Bit of Shakespeare for you, Brett.
+It's Shakespeare for you, Brett.

 Incredible.

-Thank you, Brett, Vinnie, Chloe, Jason, and Erica.
+Vinnie, Chloe, Jason and Erica.

-And HC, of course.
+And H.C. of course.

-Happy chappy.
+Happy Chappy.

-Happy chappy.
+Happy Chappie.

-So, yeah, there's a link in the show notes to the suggestion form.
+financial way to suggest a topic.
+Anybody can do that.
+So yeah, there's a link in the show notes to the

-If you want to get in touch with us, you can do so at dogoonpod.com
+suggestion form or yes, on our website.
+If you want to get in touch with us, you can do so at dogoonpod.com.

-So, buddy, get in touch.
+So bloody get in touch.

 That is absolutely right, Jess.

-And we should say that if you enjoyed today's episode and you're in Melbourne,
+And we should say that if you enjoyed today's episode

-at the European Beer Cafe.
+the next three Sunday nights at 8.45pm at the European Beer Cafe.

 We will be recording some live episodes.